paulhibbitts/publishing-with-docsify-this/_coverpage.md

 # Publishing with Docsify&#8209;This

-> An introduction to Markdown publishing with the open source Docsify-This project.
+> An introduction to Markdown publishing with the open source Docsify&#8209;This project.

 [Read the Guide](#markdown-publishing-with-docsify8209this)
 [Docsify-This](https://docsify-this.net)